12 Essential Tips For Living With Fibromyalgia

-Fibromyalgia is a challenging condition that makes it difficult for a person to function optimally, and treatment varies with each individual.
-On the outside, a person with Fibromyalgia may look healthy and as if they are living well.
-But in reality, they can be suffering from severe pain, chronic fatigue, and emotional anguish.
+If you're living with Fibromyalgia, you know that every day is a new challenge.
+On the outside, you may look healthy and as if you're living well.
+But in reality, you may be suffering from severe pain, chronic fatigue, and emotional anguish.

 1. SEEK OUT MEDICAL PROFESSIONALS WHO UNDERSTAND FIBROMYALGIA